Umut Nayir

-Mehmet Umut Nayir (born 28 June 1993) is a Turkish professional footballer who plays as a striker for Ümraniyespor on loan from Eyüpspor.
+Mehmet Umut Nayir (born 28 June 1993) is a Turkish professional footballer who plays as a forward for Süper Lig club Konyaspor the Turkey national team.

 Career

 Nayir is a youth product of Albayrak and Ankaragücü.
 In October 2012, he signed his first professional contract with Ankaragücü.
 On 30 January 2015, he transferred to Osmanlıspor in the Süper Lig.
 He made his professional debut for Osmanlıspor in a 1–1 Süper Lig tie with Kayserispor on 16 August 2015, scoring his side's only goal in his debut.
 On 16 June 2016, he moved to Yeni Malatyaspor on loan.
-Shortly after he joined Göztepe on loan for the 2016-17 season.
+Shortly after he joined Göztepe on loan for the 2016–17 season.
 He went on another loan the following season to Ankaragücü.

-Nayir moved to Beşiktaş in July of 2018.
-A few weeks after signing he moved to Bursaspor on loan for the 2018-19 season.
+Nayir moved to Beşiktaş in July 2018.
+A few weeks after signing, he moved to Bursaspor on loan for the 2018–19 season.
 The following season, he returned to Beşiktaş where he started making appearances.
-For the 2020-21 season, he joined the Croatian club Hajduk Split on loan.
+For the 2020–21 season, he joined the Croatian club Hajduk Split on loan.

-Nayir then transferred to Giresunspor in 2021, but was released at the end of the 2021-22 season after a public spat over wages.
-He transferred to Eyüpspor in the summer of 2022 on a 2-year contract, and immediately went out on loan with Ümraniyespor in the Süper Lig for the 2022-23 season.
+Nayir then transferred to Giresunspor in 2021, but was released at the end of the 2021–22 season after a public spat over wages.
+He transferred to Eyüpspor in the summer of 2022 on a 2-year contract, and immediately went out on loan with Ümraniyespor in the Süper Lig for the 2022–23 season.
+He completed the season with a record of 18 goals and 3 assists in 33 competitive matches.

+On 11 July 2023, Nayir joined Fenerbahçe on a two-year contract.
+He made his debut with the team in a 3-0 UEFA Europa Conference League win over NK Maribor on 17 August 2023.